jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 ### Why you should be write unit tests ?

-- To be sure
+- To be sure not to go back
 - Reduce bugs in features (new or old)
 - Easy refactoring code and fear about modification or new features in the project.
-- Quickly feedback
+- Have a quickly feedback
 - more "robust" application
 - minimal documentation